 Get the Right tools for the job

 Compared with human hair, dog coats are very thick and dense, so whilst you might have seen cheap clippers or been tempted to use the house hold hair clippers on your dog, the chances are they won’t be anywhere near strong enough.
-Signs that clippers you are using are not powerful include the blade getting stuck in the fur, the clipper overheating or the clippers simply not cutting at all.
+Signs that the clippers you are using are not powerful include the blade getting stuck in the fur, the clipper overheating or the clippers simply not cutting at all.
+Often, the end result is a bad experience for you and your dog!

 When choosing clippers it is not only the size of the motor that matters, but also what you want the unit to do.
-So say you just want to trim around the face and the feet of your pet, then a clipper with motor between 5-12 watts will be fine.
+If you just want to trim around the face and the feet of your pet, then a clipper with motor between 5-12 watts will be fine.
 If you want to give your pet a full clip, then look for a unit that has a motor that is at least 20 watts.
-If you own a thicker coated dog like groodles or poodles or if you have several dogs then look for one that is 40 watts.
+If you own a thicker coated dog like Groodles or Poodles or if you have several dogs then look for one that is 40 watts.

 Get out the knots and Tangles